iionez/flpoly_DS_2020/flpoly_student.md

 - riding horses and bulls

-- Thing 3 as shown in this website <https://www.floridapoly.edu>
+- looking at things in <https://visualcapitalist.com>